Fisheries Management Graduate Certificate

 Current Graduate Students: You must notify the Department of Fisheries and Wildlife of your intention to pursue this certificate.
-Upon consultation with the certificate program directors, you will be given instructions regarding listing courses on your program of study and obtaining the required signature for that form.
+Upon consultation with the certificate program coordinator, you will be given instructions regarding listing courses on your program of study and obtaining the required signature for that form.

 The certificate requires:

 - A minimum of 5 courses and 18 credits of total course work;